communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Compliance Reviewer: sees the supplied Summable Commitments in the Dashboard

-- [ ] Compliance Reviewer: clicking a Commitment Summary shows me the Applications which constitute it

 - [x] Funding Delivery Designer: I can edit Guidance Notes

 - [x] Applicant: I can see guidance notes for each Commitment

-- [ ] Tidy up the Application form
+- [x] Tidy up the Application form

-- [ ] Apply at least some basic styling to the UI app and the Dashboard
+- [x] Apply at least some basic styling to the UI app and the Dashboard

 ### Iceboxed